-The labor compliance program contains comprehensive standards for the University.
+The labor compliance program contained comprehensive standards for the University.

-These standards, including the payment of prevailing wage, apply to the Merced 2020 Project and are required by state laws, regulations and directives, as well as university policies and contract provisions.
+These standards, including the payment of prevailing wage, applied to the Merced 2020 Project and were required by state laws, regulations and directives, as well as university policies and contract provisions.

 UC Merced's Campus Expansion

-The Project Agreement for the 2020 Project provides significant protections for represented employees during and after construction.
+The Project Agreement for the 2020 Project provided significant protections for represented employees during and after construction.

-During construction of the Project, developers, contractors/subcontractors, manufacturers, and distributors are required to adhere to the University’s prevailing-wage requirements, as well as targets for the hiring of construction workers who are registered in or graduates of approved apprenticeship programs.
+During construction of the Project, developers, contractors/subcontractors, manufacturers, and distributors were required to adhere to the University’s prevailing-wage requirements, as well as targets for the hiring of construction workers who were registered in or graduates of approved apprenticeship programs.

-The Developer also must make reasonable and good-faith efforts to draw construction workers from the Central Valley Infrastructure Employment Project.
+The Developer also had to make reasonable and good-faith efforts to draw construction workers from the Central Valley Infrastructure Employment Project.